specklesystems/speckle-server/readme.md

 When pushing commits to this repo, please follow the following guidelines:

-- Install [commitizen](https://www.npmjs.com/package/commitizen#commitizen-for-contributors) globally (`npm i -g commitizen`).
+- Before commiting, make sure `$ yarn lint` and `$ yarn prettier:check` checks pass, othewise the pre-commit hook fails.
-- When ready to commit, `git cz` & follow the prompts.
+- When ready to commit, `$ yarn cz` & follow the prompts.
-- Please use either `server` or `frontend` as the scope of your commit.
+- Please use the name of the package as the scope of your commit.

 ### Security